PUBLIC BETA — v0.5 ON PYPI · APACHE 2.0

 Designing for regulated industries?

-We're looking for three design partners for the v0.3 Beta cohort.
+We're looking for design partners for the Beta cohort.
 Free access during the design phase, founder-led onboarding, and direct influence on which Commercial-plane features ship first.